bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 As usual, we'll start by performing quality control of our sequences.
 Since our read sets are a bit larger in size, FastQC would take a while to run on NREC.
 We have thus provided the FastQC reports with the data on NREC.
-Have a look at the QC reports.
+Download, and have a look at the QC reports.

+> If you have problems downloading the files, you can find the relevant files in [this folder](../Outputs).

 <details>
 <summary>Do we need any trimming?</summary>